-All members are assigned a CM upon enrollment, who is responsible for reviewing HRA results, subsequent comprehensive HRAs and additional evaluation of the information provided by the member.
-The CM also reviews available data and information gathered from the member's PCP/Specialist.
+All members are assigned a CM who is responsible for reviewing HRA results, subsequent HRAs and additional evaluation of the information provided by the member.
+The CM also reviews available data and information from the member's PCP/specialist.
 All of this information is used to develop the ICP, identify and prioritize the most vulnerable members and to ensure immediate coordination of care and support.
 All providers caring for a member, the member and the ICT are notified of the HRA information and stratification via the ICP.
 CMs are registered nurses (RN), Master's level social workers or licensed clinical social workers.
-The CM will function as the care coordinator across all settings and providers.
+The CM will function as the care coordinator across all settings.

-The key components of the ICP include but are not limited to: PCP and other provider information; medication history; preventive measures and compliance; measurable goals to address and meet member's needs; potential barriers for meeting goals; outcome measures for each goal; transition of care needs; planned and unplanned continuity of care; documented referral to specific disease management program(s) and on-going follow-up and ICT communications/interventions and tracking of progress against ICP.
+The key components of the ICP include but are not limited to: PCP and other provider information; medication history; preventative measures and compliance; measurable goals to address and meet member's needs; potential barriers for meeting goals; outcome measures for each goal; transition of care needs; planned and unplanned continuity of care; documented referral to specific disease management program(s) and on-going follow-up and ICT communications/interventions and tracking of progress against ICP.
 Members are stratified into the low, moderate or high risk level.
 This is based on the HRA responses, and the CM's review of utilization, pharmacy, social services, authorization and claims information as well as information from the PCP or specialists in the member's records to manually upgrade risk if needed.

-An individualized ICT is developed for each member.
-The ICT is composed of several key clinical disciplines, including the member and/or caregiver/designee, medical director, the CM, clinical pharmacist, PCP, specialty care providers and the delegated behavioral health provider.
+An individualized ICT is developed for each member, and is composed of several key clinical disciplines including the member and/or caregiver/designee, medical director, the CM, clinical pharmacist, PCP, specialty care providers and the delegated behavioral health provider.
 Additional members include nurse/diabetic educators, plan social worker and a disease management specialist.
-The CM reviews the care plan with the ICT to ensure their understanding of the goals established for the member and for the ICT's recommendations.
-The frequency of members' ICT meetings is determined by the individual level of risk found on the initial and yearly HRA as well as by any episodes of care and the member's medical, behavioral, social or preventive health needs.
+The CM reviews the care plan with the ICT to ensure an understanding of the member's goals and for the ICT's recommendations.
+The frequency of members' ICT meetings is determined by the member's risk level as well as by any episodes of care and the member's medical, behavioral, social or preventive health needs.